Psalms (Shane & Shane album)

 Psalms is the first studio album by contemporary worship duo Shane & Shane.
 The album was released independently in 2000, and re-released on June 4, 2002 by Inpop Records, and was self-produced.

-Music and lyrics
+Music and Lyrics

 Russ Breimeier of Christianity Today wrote, "if there's one word that leaps to mind when listening to Psalms, it's rhythmic," noting the "superb team of musicians, highlighted by an awesome rhythm section", and additionally praising the vocals, guitar work, and songwriting.

-Critical shindig
+Critical reception

 Psalms has received one review, and that one was positive.
 At Christianity Today, Russ Breimeier said that "Psalms is superb, a worship album truly outside the box that showcases smart songwriting and sublime musicianship all for the sake of connecting listeners with the Lord."